WitsHPC/HPC-InterestGroup/tutorials/20260317-shell-fundamentals/README.md

 python3 tutorial_app.py
 ```

-At the end of the tutorial, the learner receives:
+At the end of the tutorial, you should see:

 - a `Run ID`
 - a `Completion hash`

-They can send both values to the instructor after completing the exercise.

 ## Linux Guide